Hospitals resume accepting patients after malware attack

-The hospitals kept treating people, but new patients were sent to alternative locations in Birmingham or Mississippi.

-The company hasn’t said how much ransom it paid to regain control of its systems, but an executive says insurance covered the cost.
+The company hasn’t said how much ransom it paid to regain control of its systems, but an executive said insurance covered the cost.

+“We had to gain access to our system quickly and gain the information it was blocking,” chief operating officer Paul Betz told a news conference.
+“As time goes by, and we determine the full impact of this, we will be very grateful we had cyber insurance in place.”

+The hospitals said hackers used the ransomware variant Ryuk to lock its files, but the hack didn’t compromise the care of patients.
+Workers reverted to using paper files, and law enforcement is investigating the attack.

 The three hospitals admitted more than 32,000 patients last year.